sinci2573/My-first-Django-Project/README.md

 │   │   └── success.html
 ├── manage.py
-└── venv/              # Your virtual environment (not pushed to GitHub) Future Ideas
+└── venv/              # Your virtual environment (not pushed to GitHub)

+Future Ideas
 Save survey responses to a database.

 Add more creative survey questions.

 Style the form using Bootstrap or Tailwind CSS.

-Made with using Django.

-python
-Copy
-Edit

 ---

-Let me know when you're done — I can help you format your GitHub repo's description